-Brazil to breed GM mosquitoes to combat dengueJuly 10th, 2012 in Diseases, Conditions, Syndromes /
+Brazil to breed GM mosquitoes to combat dengueJuly 10, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Brazil said Monday it will breed huge numbers of genetically modified mosquitoes to help stop the spread of dengue fever, an illness that has already struck nearly 500,000 people this year nationwide.